What does a teacher do?

 Becoming a teacher requires tertiary study in your field of specialisation, as well as ongoing professional development to ensure you’re on top of developments within the education sector and your subject area or field.

-These courses will qualify you to work in the education sector as support staff or in child care, a great introduction to the world of teaching.
+Get qualified to work in the education sector and offer a great introduction to the world of teaching.

 Completing a bachelor degree will allow you to pursue employment as a professional teacher in Australian schools.